Stone Broken: History

 Following the tour, the band decided to take some time off the road to write material for their third album, scheduled for release in 2020.
 However, they subsequently announced two further support tours, with Black Stone Cherry in Europe in July, and with Black Star Riders in the UK in October.
 The band also appeared at the Belladrum Tartan Heart Festival in Scotland in August 2019 and were featured on BBC TV.

 In August 2019, it was announced that the debut independent album release, All In Time, was going to be re-issued on 11 October on the Spinefarm label, and would include six bonus tracks including a new version of the band's most popular song, "Wait For You", with an orchestral backing.

 In December 2019, the band started recording their third album with producer Dan Weller, with release originally scheduled for 2020.
 Planned festival appearances for 2020 were disrupted by the COVID-19 pandemic.
 In July 2020, the band live-streamed a performance for Planet Rock from The Asylum venue in Birmingham, and announced a UK headline tour for April 2021 in support of their forthcoming album.
 In August 2020, it was announced that Stone Broken would be performing at the 2021 Download Festival, though the event would subsequently be cancelled due to the ongoing COVID-19 pandemic.
 With the pandemic continuing to disrupt the music industry, in January 2021 it was announced that the 'Revelation Tour' was to be postponed until January/February 2022.
 In May 2021, it was announced that a Download Pilot event would take place at Donington in June, and that Stone Broken would perform at this event.
 With covid restrictions being further relaxed, in July it was announced that Stone Broken would perform at the Steelhouse Festival in Wales.
 The band's third album, to be called Revelation, was scheduled for release to coincide with the tour, but was delayed until April 2022.
-The tour was also subsequently re-scheduled for April 2022 as pandemic restrictions were revised again.
+The tour was also subsequently rescheduled for April 2022 as pandemic restrictions were revised again.
 The album's title track was announced as its debut single, which was released in January 2022.
 A second single from the album, "Black Sunrise", was released in February.
 A third, "The Devil You Know", was released in April 2022.
 The band's corresponding 'Revelation' UK Tour took place in April and May 2022.

 In the summer of 2022 Stone Broken performed at the Firestorm and Stonedead festivals.
 Towards the end of the year they played at Planet Rockstock and headlined their own Christmas Bash in Wolverhampton.

 In early 2023 Stone Broken headlined the 'Come Closer' UK Tour of smaller venues and issued an expanded digital deluxe edition of their most recent album.

 A fourth single from Revelation, "Stronger", was released with a supporting video in February 2023.

+In July 2023 it was announced that Stone Broken had left Spinefarm Records and signed to 7 Hz Productions.
+Furthermore, the band was to headline the 2024 Winter's End festival in South Wales.